 - Statutory Designated sites we highlight that the Arun Valley SPA,SAC and Ramsar sites are predicted to be affected so these need to be within scope of the assessment.
-We note that Willoughby Fields LNRs is within scope due to recreational pressure. - Non-statutory sites including Local Wildlife Sites within the boundary of the Proposed Development and those nearby - Ifield Brook BOA - Priority Habitats we highlight that veteran trees (irreplaceable habitats) any candidate veteran trees need to be within scope as well as adjacent ancient woodland. - Protected and Priority species particularly foraging and commuting Bechstein's bats which are known to have a maternity roost outside of the Site which is part of the core sustenance zone and supports a day roost.
+We note that Willoughby Fields LNR is within scope due to recreational pressure. - Non-statutory sites including Local Wildlife Sites within the boundary of the Proposed Development and those nearby - Ifield Brook and Rusper Ridge Biodiversity Opportunity Areas (BOAs) and using the Horsham District Nature Recovery Network (NRN) - Priority habitats we highlight that veteran trees (irreplaceable habitats) any candidate veteran trees need to be within scope as well as adjacent ancient woodland. - Protected and Priority species particularly foraging and commuting Bechstein's bats which are known to have a maternity roost outside of the Site which is part of the core sustenance zone and supports a day roost.